blueCFD/Core/About.md

 the blueCFD-Core project.

-In March 2024 FSD blueCAPE is now referred to as [FSD Portugal](https://fsdynamics.eu), as part of FS Dynamics having been consolidated as an European company.
+In March 2024 FSD blueCAPE is now referred to as [FSD Portugal](https://fsdynamics.eu), as part of FS Dynamics having been consolidated as a European company.

 ## Timeline